stov/FirstKattyApp/README.md

 # FirstKattyApp
-First app, using GitHub (Comit and push) ) buttons works, sorry for my design!
+First app, using GitHub Commit and Push buttons.
+Sorry for my design!

 # Katty-App-v2